Chiasognathus sombrus

 Chiasognathus sombrus is a beetle which belongs to the family of stag beetles (Lucanidae) in the group Scarabaeoidea.
+It has been previously misidentified as C. beneshi.
+C. latreillei, or C. schoenemanni (a synonym of C. mniszechii).

 Appearance

 A medium-sized (22-28 millimeter), long-legged, semi-matt, brown stag beetle.
 The body is short and wide.
 The pronotum has a bronze-like metallic lustre, and has a small spike at the back corner, in this species it is almost without hair except as a brim along the edge.
 The legs are slender, the legs (tibiae) with pointed thorns.
 The jaws of the male are relatively short, knife-shaped, bent down and inwardly bent at the end.
 The inner edge has a pair of teeth.
 The head is relatively small, the antennae have a long, thin shaft but no striking fan.
 The males have four clearly separated, round eyes, one pair sitting on the upper side of the jaws and one on the lower side.
 The cover wings are quite short and wide, without pointed rows.
 The legs are quite long, especially the front legs.

 The females lack the males' greatly enlarged jaws, although the jaws of the females are also quite strong.